 As a health care provider, Medimobile is bound by the Privacy Act 1988.

 Our practice is committed to best practice in relation to the management of information we collect.
-This practice has developed a policy to protect patient privacy in compliance with the Privacy Act 1988 (Cth) (‘the Privacy Act’).
+This practice has developed a policy to protect patient privacy in compliance with the Privacy Act 1988 (Cth) (‘the Privacy Act’) including the Notifiable Data Breaches (NDB) scheme under Part IIIC and National Privacy Principles.
 Our policy is to inform you of:

 • the kinds of information that we collect and hold, which, as a medical practice, is likely to be ‘health information’ for the purposes of the Privacy Act;

 • how we collect and hold personal information;

 • the purposes for which we collect, hold, use and disclose personal information;